 The header image on the homepage is Dervish Receiving a Visitor, Bijapur, India c.
 1620.
 Shown is a local Sufi shrine of the Shattari Order.
 The ascetics with beards are dervishes or Sufis, without beards are yogis.

-*Though as far as I know both terms can also refer to red onions and other plants, and are the root of misleading claims such as that Cannabis is prohibited in ancient Indian “legal” texts such as the Manusmṛiti (‘Laws of Manu’).
+*Though as far as I know both terms can also refer to red onions and other plants, and are the root of misleading claims such as that cannabis is prohibited in the ancient Indian ‘legal’ text the Manusmṛiti (‘Laws of Manu’).